 Before the project starts, the construction manager must create a project feasibility report and submit it to stakeholders to determine whether they can proceed with the plan.
 If everyone agrees, the construction manager must collect project initiation documents that cover the scope and business needs.

 This is the stage where the project manager builds a plan that includes information on several important aspects of the project, such as workflow and cost estimations.
-Planning is a long process that never ends until the project is finished, because there are always changes.
+Planning is a long process that never ends until the project is finished because there are always changes.
+Therefore to automate your business processes from planning to human resource management, you can use ERP software to make the process more efficient.

 This is where the construction project implementation actually begins.
 This stage usually consists of two processes; project implementation and process control or monitoring.
 During this phase, the project team continuously ensures that all tasks run as they should.
 Meetings are held regularly to comply with every aspect of the construction process.

 The construction manager dedicates most of his time to supervising the project and adjusting its schedule to the changes and problems that arise.
-This is done to maintain control of the project.
+The goal of doing this is to maintain control of the project.

 This stage represents the completion and delivery of the project.
 At this point, the construction manager reviews whether the project has met the initial objectives and whether it was completed based on the initial budget estimations.
 Then, the manager compiles a report that presents the final results of the project, which can be a valuable source of knowledge for future construction projects.